perfectsense/brightspot-js/requirejs-usage-example.md

 ## FAQ

-**Why don't you use the `data-main` attribute?**
+**Why don't you use the `data-main` attribute in the more asynchronous example?**

-I think there are lots of subtle issues when you use the `data-main` attribute if you have to configure RequireJS in any way.
+I think there are lots of subtle issues when you use the `data-main` attribute if you have to configure RequireJS in any way and include more scripts.
 Take the following HTML for example:

     <!doctype>
     <html>